dcfvg/domains/readme.md

 domains
 ===

+_Check availability of five letters ".com" domain using neighboring letters on the keyboard_

 ![](http://domains.dcfvg.com/cache-hd/dcfvg.gif)

+> Some names are more typed than pronounced.

 http://domains.dcfvg.com

-> Some domain names are more typed than pronounced.

-> Here is all 5 char .com possible domain names using only the closest letters.